liveart/slate/source/index.md

 This service is called to get the list of saved designs for certain email.
 The backend service should use the email from GET parameter as key to filter designs for particular account.

-### SERVICE DEFINITION IN CONFIG.JSON
+### <h3>SERVICE DEFINITION IN CONFIG.JSON</h3>
  Please note that using the token is mandatory.
 It will be replaced in request with actual email, provided by the user.

 `"getDesignsUrl": "services/loadDesigns.php?email=${email}"`

 ### RESPONSE FIELDS DESCRIPTION

 Field | Description | Type
 ----- | ----------- | ----
 id | unique design identifier, should be unique per design. | string